-Choosing foods from each of the four food groups of Canada's Food Guide to Healthy Eating can help you meet your special nutritional needs.
+Choosing foods from each of the food groups of Canada's Food Guide can help you meet your special nutritional needs.
 It is important to eat regularly and enjoy nutritious snacks.
-The guidelines suggest that you eat three meals and three snacks daily.
-These should include:
+Aim for 3 meals and 3 snacks daily.

 Important nutrients for you and baby

 |Nutrient or Vitamin||What is it for?||Where can I find it?|

 |Iron||Healthy blood cells and adequate oxygen supply||Lean red meat, dried peas and beans, whole grains, enriched cereals, dark green vegetables, dried fruits and nuts|